pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 delete from t_reference where id = 1; --Since doesn't know foreign key information in old version, so doesn't do foreign key constrain check.
 ```

-So, when create a table with foreign key, we need multi-schema version change:
+So, when creating a table with foreign key, we need multi-schema version change:

-1. None -> Write Only: Create table with state is `write-only`.
+1. None -> Write Only: Create table with the state is `write-only`.
 2. Write Only -> Public: Update the created table state to `public`.

 #### Maintain ReferredFKInfo

-Why need to maintain `ReferredFKInfo` in reference table?
-When execute `UPDATE`/`DELETE` in reference table, we need the `ReferredFKInfo` of reference table to do foreign key check/cascade.
+Why need to maintain `ReferredFKInfo` in the reference table?
+When executing `UPDATE`/`DELETE` in the reference table, we need the `ReferredFKInfo` of the reference table to do a foreign key check/cascade.

-How to maintain `ReferredFKInfo` in reference table?
-When we create table with foreign key, we didn't add `ReferredFKInfo` into reference table, because the reference table may not have been created yet,
+How to maintain `ReferredFKInfo` in the reference table?
+When we create table with foreign key, we didn't add `ReferredFKInfo` into the reference table, because the reference table may not have been created yet,
-when `foreign_key_checks` variable value is `OFF`, the user can create child table before reference table.
+when `foreign_key_checks` variable value is `OFF`, the user can create a child table before the reference table.

 We decided to maintain `ReferredFKInfo` while TiDB loading schema.
 At first, `infoSchema` will record all table's `ReferredFKInfo`: